Steam and Stories at Windermere Jetty Museum

 Telling the story of England’s largest lake, the Windermere Jetty is also known as the ‘Museum of Boats, Steam and Stories’.
-Opened by Prince Charles in 2019, it occupies a series of barn-like, copper-clad buildings on the shores of Windermere, the first contemporary building to be constructed beside the lake for several decades.
+Opened by then Prince Charles in 2019, its a sight to behold.
+Occupying a series of barn-like, copper-clad buildings on the shores of Windermere.
+The first contemporary building to be constructed beside the lake for several decades.

-The wet dock is also home to the 1902 steam launch, Osprey, the first boat in the restored collection to take museum visitors on cruises.
-Tickets can be booked for a 45-minute ‘heritage boat trip’ that heads sedately down the lake to Bowness and around Windermere’s largest island, the privately owned Belle Isle.
+The wet dock also harbors the 1902 steam launch, Osprey, a pioneer in the museum’s collection to ferry visitors on scenic cruises.
+Tickets are available for a leisurely 45-minute ‘heritage boat trip’.
+This tranquil journey meanders down the lake to Bowness.
+It circles around Windermere’s largest island, the privately owned Belle Isle.
 If you want to see the lake in style, this is the way to do it!
 There’s even a breakfast trip complete with tasty bacon or egg butties and a hot drink.

 Diners can visit the museum’s popular café, with its distracting picture windows looking out over beautiful Windermere, without having to buy an entrance ticket for the museum.
 Unlike in the museum itself, dogs are welcome in the café.

 The Windermere Jetty is located about 1.5 miles from Windermere Railway Station and is a 15-minute walk from the middle of Bowness-on-Windermere.
 Windermere Lake Cruises’ red cruise also stops at the site on its way between Bowness and Waterhead at Ambleside.